-Turmeric: Health Benefits, Cosmetic & Therapeutical Uses
+Turmeric: Amazing Health Benefits and Many Cosmetic & Therapeutical Uses

 Common uses of turmeric (Curcuma longa) in the history find mention as a healing remedy besides condiment and textile dye.
 Its deep yellow-orange color, bitter peppery flavor and a mustard smell attributed to ingredient 'curcumin' makes it a choicest spice for preparation of curry.

 Turmeric as a spice is available in the powder form prepared from rhizome, a modified underground stem.
 It is boiled first and then dried and ground to make the turmeric powder.Turmeric provides color and taste to food.

 Turmeric is well known for its antiseptic properties.
 Recent research findings, appeared in the 'Journal of Nutritional Biochemistry' show that curcumin (the yellow ingredient in the turmeric) increases levels of a protein called cathelicidin anti-microcial peptide (CAMP) that is known to fight bacteria.

 Researchers have opined that sustained consumption of turmeric in the diet at fairly low levels over time may protect against infection and keep people healthy.